andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

   <div class="row">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/oslo-mirror2.jpeg" alt="Sun mirror">
   </div>
-  <figcaption class="figure-caption">Where else would you rather be</figcaption>
+  <figcaption class="figure-caption">Looks like she's back, Bill Withers</figcaption>
 </figure>

-Gausta shadowing the entire town & sun mirror

-Seeing as we're nearly into June the chairlifts of the ski resort stopped spinning some time ago.
-However, there is still snow on the mountain and I kinda feel like sliding down it by god.
-Thankfully we are in luck - we can catch a ride to the top of the mountain, but it won't be on a chairlift.
+As we wind our way up the flanks of the mountain to their chalet we see lines of chairs, strung aloft, sitting idly, softly waving in the breeze.
+Seeing as we're nearly into June the chairlifts of Gausta Skisenter stopped spinning weeks ago.
+However, GTop still presides over a blanket of snow on his lofty crest and by god I feel like sliding down it.
+Thankfully we are in luck - we can catch a ride to the top of the mountain - but it won't be on a chairlift.
 Or a T-bar.
 Or a rope tow.

 No sir, we're going to ride a tram up the *inside* of the mountain.